BC Timber Sales Forest Certification

-Licensees, permittees, contractors and staff are guided by BCTS's province-wide environmental and sustainable forest management policies.
+Licensees, permittees, contractors and staff are guided by BCTS's province-wide environmental and sustainable forest management policies, and related program documents.

 Sustainable Forest Management (SFM) Certification

-Sustainable Forest Management (SFM) certification under standards such as the Canadian Standards Association (CSA) Z809 and the Sustainable Forestry Initiative (SFI) address the ecological, cultural, social and economic and legal aspects of sustainable forest management.
+Sustainable Forest Management (SFM) certification under standards such as the Canadian Standards Association (CSA) and the Sustainable Forestry Initiative (SFI) and Forest Stewardship Council (FSC) address the ecological, cultural, social and economic aspects of sustainable forest management.

 Sustainable forest management certification provides assurance to the public and customers that timber originates from legal and well-managed sources.